flmmartins/kubernetes/metallb/README.md

 # Metal LB

-[MetalLB](https://github.com/kubernetes/ingress-nginx/blob/main/docs/deploy/baremetal.md) provides Load Balancer for Bare Metal.
+MetalLB is an open-source load-balancer implementation for Kubernetes clusters running on bare-metal environments.
+Unlike cloud platforms that provide native load balancers, MetalLB enables Kubernetes services to expose public-facing IP addresses by integrating with existing network infrastructure.
+It supports key protocols like Layer 2 and BGP (Border Gateway Protocol) to manage traffic efficiently, making it ideal for environments without cloud-native load-balancing solutions.

-MetalLB requires a pool of IP addresses in order to be able to take ownership of the ingress-nginx Service.
+[MetalLB](https://github.com/kubernetes/ingress-nginx/blob/main/docs/deploy/baremetal.md) requires a pool of IP addresses in order to be able to take ownership of the ingress-nginx Service.
 This pool can be defined through IPAddressPool objects in the same namespace as the MetalLB controller.
 This pool of IPs must be dedicated to MetalLB's use, you can't reuse the Kubernetes node IPs or IPs handed out by a DHCP server.

 ## Install